clussificate/clussificate/README.md

 - 👋 Hi, I’m @clussificate
-- 👀 I’m interested in Operations Managemnt and its interfaces with Marketing.
+- 👀 I’m interested in Operations Management and its interfaces with Marketing.
 - 🌱 I’m currently learning Game Theory, Optimization, Decision Theory and Machine Learning.
 - 💞️ I’m looking to collaborate on Research on Ominichannel Operations Management.
 - 📫 How to reach me: Kzhang19@fudan.edu.cn